mbmcmullen27/artofwasm/README.md

 (pg.144 [add_message.html](./add_message.html))
 - is there a reason for not declaring add_message_function before assigning?
 I think this would be hoisted but seems strange to do that on purpose.

+### Chapter 8 - Working with the Canvas

+    "The canvas element was introduced in 2004 by Applle for itts Safari web browser and adopted as a part of the HTML standard in 2006"

+- this is shockingly recent for some reason